-As a general rule of thumb, it is simple to remember: if you are not a designated Spokesperson, you should not be making statements to the media, the investment community or member of the public regarding the Company's businesses and affairs.
+As a general rule of thumb, it is simple to remember: if you are not a designated Spokesperson, you should not be making statements to the media, the investment community or any member of the public regarding the Company's businesses and affairs.

-Some companies have been involved in scandals and significant remediation efforts to their reputation because someone's comments were taken out of context.
+Some companies have been involved in scandals and which have harmed their reputation because comments made to the public were taken out of context.
 If you are approached by the media, analysts, investors, etc., contact a designated Spokesperson or the Legal Department to inform them an inquiry was made.